-Limited medical research indicates that some of the herbs in Hydroxycut, along with its caffeine content, can help people lose weight, but only a little.
+Limited medical research indicates that in Hydroxycut, along with its caffeine content, can help people lose weight, but only a little.
 Indeed, even the company’s marketing literature reminds users that its products only work in conjunction with exercise and a reduced calorie diet.

 A Source of Controversy

 Hydroxycut products came onto the market in 2002.
 Early formulations contained ephedra, a plant extract said to increase energy.
 Some forms of ephedra extract were banned by the U.S. Food and Drug Administration (FDA) in 2004, and the supplements were reformulated.

 In 2009, the FDA issued a consumer warning on all Hydroxycut supplements, and the company voluntarily recalled its products.
 The agency pointed to 23 cases of liver-related problems associated with the use of Hydroxycut.
 These included jaundice, brown urine, fatigue, abdominal pain, nausea, and vomiting.
 The agency said that while adverse events were rare, they were still cause for concern.

 Hydroxycut products later returned to the market with different ingredients, including herbs.
 While the current ingredients are deemed safe, Hydroxycut has continued to be linked to a few health problems.

 What Are the Dangers?

 Hydroxycut has reduced or eliminated some of the ingredients that caused concerns in its early formulations, most notably ephedra.
 However, since 2009 there have been a number of reported cases of liver failure, among other problems, that researchers have linked to Hydroxycut.